DivineOmega/MirrorMessaging/README.md

 MirrorMessaging
 ===============

 Mirror Messaging is a user-friendly HTML/CSS interface for Bitmessage.
-The idea behind Mirror Messaging is to provide all the benfits of Bitmessage (encryption, peer-to-peer, etc.) behind a familiar webmail style interface.
+The idea behind Mirror Messaging is to provide all the benefits of Bitmessage (encryption, peer-to-peer, etc.) behind a familiar webmail style interface.

 It is a Java application which consists of: